lauang/InShare/ASSIGNMENT-3.md

 **What are you recommendations for log monitoring and response for InShare?**

-If we wanted to deploy inshare in a realistic environment the current (and improved) logging mechanisms should undergo more improvent.
-Based on defined key security events we want to monitor, these should be logged to an external service where they could be stored (could be stored in the DB, but this would a be some what artifical solution), alternatively a cloud based solution which offers analysis tools.
-When alerts are then triggered by analysis in the cloud or by some self integrated analysis system, there should be some pre-defined routines for incident/threat detection response based on the type of alert.
+If we wanted to deploy inshare in a realistic environment the current (and improved) logging mechanisms should undergo more improvements.
+Based on defined key security events we want to monitor, these should be logged to an external service where they could be stored (could be stored in the DB, but this would be a some what artifical solution), alternatively a cloud based solution which offers analysis tools.
+When alerts are then triggered by analysis in the cloud or by some self-integrated analysis system, there should be some pre-defined routines for incident/threat detection response based on the type of alert.

 [Link to issue(s) created.](https://git.app.uib.no/Mathias.H.Ness/inshare/-/issues/29)

 ### Implementation

-Link to commits which implement logging.

-We chose to stick with the current logging system.
-Ideally the logging should be forwarded to an external service.
+We chose to stick with the current logging system, but increase the frequency of logging, and focus on security related events.
+Ideally the logging should be forwarded to an external service (as mentioend).
 In Inshare we used the `Logger` which logs it to the terminal.
-The logger provides some options and in our solution we have used `Info`, `Warn` and `Error` based on what type of event is being logged.
+The logger provides some options, and in our solution we have used; `Info`, `Warn` and `Error` based on what type of event is being logged.

 **What we logged**